Boarding Schools for Boys in Lebanon, Tennessee…

 Accepting Boys from Lebanon, Tennessee, Safe Harbor is Boarding School in Florida with Year-Round Education

 At Safe Harbor, practical knowledge means as much as academic knowledge.
-In addition to all aspects of boating and seamanship, we offer vocational training in several topics, such as carpentry, scuba diving, navigation, log keeping and map reading, welding, engine repair, and basic electrical work.
+In addition to all aspects of boating and seamanship, we offer vocational training in several topics, such as carpentry, boat refurbishing, navigation, log keeping and map reading, welding, engine repair, and basic electrical work.

 Normal high school takes place year-round and can be accelerated, letting students catch up wherever they may have fallen behind academically.
 Boys who graduate Safe Harbor receive a Florida high school diploma, and many go on to colleges of their choice.